 Can I set up my own trusts to help with my asset protection?

-Whilst not impossible, trusts and the legal wording involved is quite a complex area and therefore we would recommend that an experienced financial planner should always be employed to protect your interests.
+Whilst not impossible, trusts and the legal wording involved is quite a complex area and therefore we would recommend that an experienced Inheritance tax adviser should always be employed to protect your interests.

 Any questions on asset protection?

 If you have any questions, please call us or Email us.